Asymmetric Friction in Geometric Locomotion: Conclusion

 Future work will include the development of planning and gait optimization algorithms that utilize a Finsler metric framework, as well as the development of data-driven modeling tools which construct Finsler metric models from observation data.

-A key target application of this future work will be in the design and use of robot feet.
+A key target application of this future work will be to facilitate the design and use of robot feet.
 Currently, most legged robots have ball feet or flat feet which can be modeled with linear drag friction models\footnote{ To the reader surprised by the notion that what is classically modeled as Coulomb friction contact can also be well-represented by linear drag, we suggest \cite[Sec.
 4.2]{wu2025modeling}. }.
-A quick comparison with animals suggests that complex foot structures with highly asymmetric friction widespread across terrestrial organisms at all scales regardless of evolutionary clade.
-Elaborate claws and directional adhesives appear both in insects~\citep{gorb2001attachment} and in geckos~\citep{naylor2019attachment}.
-Many types of locomotor claws appear in arachnids~\citep{shultz1989morphology}.
-Larger and more familiar claws contribute to the locomotion and attachment of birds~\citep{tinius2017points}, lizards~\citep{zani2000comparative, crandell2014lizardclaws}, and mammals~\citep{hamrick2001development, manning2006mammalclaws}.
-Directional claws even appear in more exotic clades such as tardigrades~\citep{suzuki2022beautiful} and velvet worms~\citep{blaxter2011velvet}.
-This ubiquity of asymmetric attachment in the animal world provides strong evidence that foot structures with directional properties provide a significant benefit on land.
-Adding complicated feet to robots will likely produce asymmetric friction forces by design, suggesting great practical importance for Finsler metric friction models in development of and planning for such feet.
+Yet directionally variable contact mechanisms appear in virtually every terrestrial clade of animals in the 1g to 10kg scale.
+This evidence of convergent evolution, indicating a likely underlying functional advantage, suggests that the design space of feet, likely exploiting asymmetric friction forces, could have great practical importance.
+Finsler metric friction models could be the key to the development of and planning for such novel robot feet, and our work here is a first step in exploring this new direction.